practicalli/clojure/clojure-spec/data/composite-specifications.md

 # Composing Specifications
 No spec is an island

-Composing individual specifications is an effective way to build larger abstractions in specifictions without creating fixed hierarchical structures that are harder to refactor.
+Composing individual specifications is an effective way to build larger abstractions in specifications without creating fixed hierarchical structures that are harder to refactor.

 Require specification namespace to the page
 ```eval-clojure